 Louis Jordan is another of the key figures

-in the development of rock and roll and R&B. He was a talented and colorful
+in the development of rock and roll and R&B. He was a talented and colourful

 figure who was a saxophonist, songwriter, and bandleader.
 He has been credited

-forerunner of R&B, the music which would later morph into rock and roll.
+forerunner of R&B, the music that would later morph into rock and roll.

 Jordan was born in Brinkley, Arkansas,

 in 1908.
-He studied clarinet and saxophone and while still in his teens, and in
+He studied clarinet and saxophone while still in his teens, and in

 ballroom.
 As Webb was physically disabled, Jordan took over the leader’s usual